dubemdaniel/Javascript-Variables-TW/README.md

 Let the variable name be related to the kind of item been stored functions can also be stored in a variable objects are also stored in a variable
+Variable can be declared using const, let and var